-Gone are the days when you could easily hack SEO by loading a page with keywords and creating artificial backlinks.
+Gone are the days when you could easily hack search engines by loading a page with keywords and creating artificial backlinks.

 Today, Google is consistently rolling out changes to its algorithms to reward quality.